-NOW, if instead one of the doctors sell my ‘story’ to a national paper – and people start to believe it…
+NOW, if instead of one of the doctors sell my ‘story’ to a national paper – and people start to believe it…

-You see where this leads?
+Do you see where this leads?

-In a reasonable, educated world, I’d be labeled mentally ill.
+In a reasonable, educated world, I’d be labelled mentally ill.
 OK, I’m crazy, I can live with that.
 What’s normal for the spider is chaos for the fly and all that.
 But to get other people to believe in my invisible friends after talking to me, now that’s crazy.
-You take it a step further – you get people that take it on ‘faith’ that my made up friends/voices/visions are real because they heard it from Mary, who heard it from her cousin Beth, who overheard two doctors talking – so it MUST be true… No, religious people scare me.
+You take it a step further – you get people that take it on ‘faith’ that my made-up friends/voices/visions are real because they heard it from Mary, who heard it from her cousin Beth, who overheard two doctors talking – so it MUST be true!
+No, religious people scare me.
 They are not right in the head!
 That a great many highly educated doctors, scientists even Nobel laureates are religious baffles me.